Travel & conservation company, since 1991

 The US government has changed the rules relating to lion trophy imports.
 I have attempted to summarise their report of circa 64,000 words into 1,700 words, including 27 important facts about lions and trophy hunting that everyone should know.

 The US government’s Fish and Wildlife Service (USFW) recently reclassified the subspecies of lions occurring in southern and eastern Africa to ‘Threatened’ (likely to become ‘Endangered’ in the foreseeable future) and the subspecies occurring in the rest of Africa and India to ‘Endangered’ (on the brink of extinction).
-At the same time, USFW changed rules relating to the import of sport-hunted trophies, to address a perceived shortcoming in the sustainability of trophy hunting of wild lions.
+At the same time, USFW changed rules relating to the import of sport-hunted trophies to address a perceived shortcoming in the sustainability of trophy hunting of wild lions.

 In arriving at these conclusions, USFW considered a raft of information from scientific sources, which they presented in a lengthy and absorbing report.
-I would encourage you to set aside a few hours and read the USFW document as it contains many informative facts that I have excluded out of necessity, or at best considerably shortened.
+I would encourage you to set aside a few hours and read the USFW document as it contains many informative facts that I have excluded out of necessity or, at best, considerably shortened.

 Ernest Hemingway on safari in 1934